 Therefore, by default, DropDMG recognizes when you are imaging a package and gives you a disk image with the package inside it, instead of making an image of the package.
-To disable this feature, and thus have DropDMG treat all folders consistently, click the Copy contents of package radio button.
+To disable this feature, and thus have DropDMG treat all folders consistently, pass true for this parameter.